 • Resume

-• Graduate Record Examination (GRE) Scores are not required, but recommended for international students and domestic students with a GPA below 3.0.
+• Graduate Record Examination (GRE) Scores (must be five years old or less) are not required but recommended for international students and domestic students below a 3.0 GPA

 • Additional requirements for International Students